westarete/dotfiles/README.md

 [Fugitive](https://github.com/tpope/vim-fugitive) Outstanding git interface for vim.
 It can do some truly amazing stuff, like stage only specific lines in a file to commit, but still really handy for just day-to-day commits and stuff too.

 [CTags](http://github.com/vim-scripts/ctags.vim) Indexes all the classes and methods in your code.
 Allows you to quickly jump to definitions.
 As of right now you must manually index your stuff by hitting `<Space> ct`.
 Once you do that, place your cursor on a class or method and h it `Ctrl ]` to jump to its definition.
 I'm open to the idea of having ctags indexed automatically if everyone else is into it too.
-Here's a [good intro](http://andrew.stwrt.ca/posts/vim-ctags) to learn more.
+Here's a [good intro](http://blog.sensible.io/2014/05/09/supercharge-your-vim-into-ide-with-ctags.html) to learn more.
+You may want to add the `tags` file that ctags generates to your global .gitignore.
+I did.

 [tComment](http://github.com/vim-scripts/tComment) Quickly un/comment lines.
 Remember what I said about `.vimrc.themes` right?